 I’ve been buying these for months, and while they are somewhat plain — as most animal crackers are — they make for a great school snack.

-We found more brands which we will be researching and will hopefully be adding to this list soon.
+We are researching and reaching out to more companies and will hopefully be adding to this list soon.

 Always check ingredients